-This month Annie interviews Sara Berks, founder of Minna Berks, a leading brand within the artisan sector.
+This month Annie interviews Sara Berks, founder of MINNA, a leading brand within the artisan sector.
 Her company creates ethically-made, socially-responsible home goods rooted in traditional craft techniques.
 Sara believes “contemporary design should not sacrifice social responsibility or quality – your home should be a reflection of your values.”
 She’s been putting that belief into action through her business since 2013 so she has a wealth of expertise to share.
 Enjoy!

 How did you first get into this field?
 And what made you take that leap of faith to start MINNA?